Quantum algorithm for solving generalized eigenvalue problems with application to the Schr\"odinger equation: Applications: finding spectrum of a Hamiltonian

+The condition number of $\mathbf B^{\dagger}\mathbf B$ is determined solely by the choice of basis set and the collocation grid.
+Once this discretization is fixed, its value is fixed as well and is independent of the resolution of the energy grid used in the landscape scan.
+In contrast, $\mathbf M(\alpha)$ denotes a one-parameter family of matrices whose condition number depends on $\alpha$.

-Finally, the condition number of $\mathbf B^{\dagger}\mathbf B$ is not expected to be a serious issue for the quantum energy landscape scanning method.
-However, the condition number of $\mathbf M(\alpha)$ can be related to the separation between its two smallest singular values, requiring an appropriately increased precision $\frac{1}{\varepsilon}$.
-Thus, one may anticipate a dependence on the condition number of the residue matrix $\mathbf M(\alpha)$ in quantum landscape scanning through the precision of eigenvalues, which in turn determines the resolution of the energy grid $\lbrace \alpha_j\rbrace_{j=0,1,...K}$.
-However, in contrast to the matrix $\mathbf B^{\dagger}\mathbf B$, the residue matrix $\mathbf M(\alpha)$ is not expected to exhibit high condition numbers.
+In particular, the condition number of $\mathbf M(\alpha)$ is related to the separation between its two smallest singular values, which may necessitate increased numerical precision, scaling as $\frac{1}{\varepsilon}$.
+Consequently, one may expect the condition number of the residual matrix $\mathbf M(\alpha)$ to influence the required precision in quantum landscape scanning.
+This precision, in turn, determines the achievable resolution of the energy grid $\lbrace \alpha_j\rbrace_{j=0,1,...K}$.

 \textbf{Improvements for Gaussian basis sets} -- For a specific case of Gaussian basis functions utilized to formulate the collocation equations, it is possible to employ several improvements to the quantum landscape scanning algorithm.
 These improvements are: \begin{enumerate} \item Quantum-random oracle model (QROM) implementing matrix elements of $\mathbf B$ and $\mathbf B''$ in block-encoding can be implemented with quantum arithmetic.
 For instance, for the collocation matrix elements $\mathbf B_{ij}$ we have the following representation: